smeredith/smeredith.github.io/_drafts/interface.md

 ## DRA-30 Modifications

+It's easier to make these modifications while you are building the board instead of desoldering things.

+I did not install the R-PTT resistors.

+I did not install JU1 and JU2 headers because I don't need COS or CTCSS and want these DB-9 pins for the serial port TX and RX instead.

+I removed the USB type B connector and replaced it with a 4-pin square jumper.
+This is so the DRA-30 can connect to the USB hub chip on the add-on board instead of to the computer.
+The pin spacing is not quite right for a standard header, but I was able to manipulate the pins enough to make it fit.

 I removed the blue "COMM OK" LED and replaced it with a jumper.
-My circuit uses this signal to decided if it's safe to trigger PTT.
+Like the DRA-30, my circuit use this signal to decided if it's safe to trigger PTT.
-The blue LED is replicated on the add-on board.
+The blue LED is replicated on my add-on board.

-I added
+I added a jumper in holes marked "2" and "4" to get access to pins 2 and 4 on the DB-9.
+The holes happen to be the right distance appart to accept a standard 2-pin jumper.
+I could have used JU1 and JU2 for this but chose not to.

+I added a 1-pin jumper to the hole marked "7" to get access to pin 7 on the DB-9.
+I put 5V on this pin to power a serial port level converter inside the DB-9 case if needed.